jeresaf/GCN-Bias/README.md

 Download data at https://drive.google.com/drive/folders/1h2oILArbrTsdN5VrdhWAKpzppwOXtyZO?usp=sharing .

-Note that this is only a demo and does not include the training of our textGCN or the predictions for the "scrubbed" test dataset.
+Note that this is only a demo and does not include the training of our TextGCN or the predictions for the "scrubbed" test dataset.

 1. Imports
     - import packages <br>